patrick-kuiper/gen_pm/README.md

 ->Sample data and generate final VAE hidden data with file evaluating the DeepAR Model with 09gv_ATTN_Eval_slurm.py: <sbatch -a 0-139 run_09gv.sh> with model 09gv_ATTN_Eval_slurm.py in working directory.
 This will update in <data> folder with data.

 **Step 6**
-->Complete classificaiton analysis in python notebook: <classification_notebook.ipynb>
+->Complete classificaiton analysis with classifier_analysis.py: <python classifier_analysis.py>.
+This will generate plots of classificaiton results in the working directory.